Keenan-Nicholson/Keenan-Nicholson/README.md

 💻 **Interests**

 - I am interested in many things but lately I have been focusing on frontend development and React.js.
-In my free time I have been slowly building an app for sharing hikes with friends, hiking East Coast Trails, and binging horror movies.
+In my free time I have been building an app for sharing hikes with friends, hiking East Coast Trails, and binging horror movies.

 📬 **Contact**